NSMau/swift-book-es/TSPL.docc/LanguageGuide/Concurrency.md

   a structure, class, or enumeration that's marked with `@main`.

-- Code in an unstructured child task, as shown in <doc:Concurrency#Concurrencia-Desestructurada> below.
+- Code in an unstructured child task, as shown in <doc:Concurrency#Concurrencia-desestructurada> below.

 <!--
   SE-0296 specifically calls out that top-level code is *not* an async context,